Updated on October 1st, 2020 by Aristofanis Papadatos

 Advanced Technology Systems serves the needs of electronics, medical and high-tech customers by integrating product technology found in the various stages of a production process such as dispensing of material, surface treatment, optical inspection and x-ray testing to ensure quality.
-This segment accounted for 46% of fiscal 2018 sales.
+This segment accounted for 45% of last year’s sales.

-Nordson’s revenue mix is highly diversified as only ~30% of it comes from the U.S. The remainder is from a wide variety of global customers, offering Nordson not only a diverse customer base, but also diversity when it comes to the currencies it operates in.
+Nordson’s revenue mix is highly diversified as only ~35% of it comes from the U.S. The remainder is from a wide variety of global customers, offering Nordson not only a diverse customer base, but also diversity when it comes to currencies.
 The U.S. is Nordson’s largest in terms of geographic presence but Asia-Pacific and Europe aren’t far behind; Nordson is a truly global company.